 The programme received additional funding of £960m ($1.29bn) from the MoD in May 2018.
 The Defence Secretary provided £400m ($503.1m) in funding for the programme in December 2018.

 A new alliance was formed in April 2018 for delivering the Dreadnought programme.
 Known as the Dreadnought Alliance, the partnership between the government and industry includes the MoD’s Submarine Delivery Agency (SDA), BAE Systems and Rolls-Royce.

-SDA’s alliance covers the supply of equipment for the Strategic Weapon System.
-BAE Systems will be the designer and shipbuilder, while Rolls-Royce is responsible for designing and manufacturing a nuclear propulsion system.
+SDA’s role in the alliance covers the supply of equipment for the strategic weapon system of the submarines.
+BAE Systems is the designer and shipbuilder, while Rolls-Royce is responsible for designing and manufacturing a nuclear propulsion system.

 The contracts for the second phase of the build programme, known as delivery phase 2 (DP2), were signed in May 2018.
-Expected to run until March 2021, DP2 will continue the construction of HMS Dreadnought and begin the build of the second submarine in the class.
-The MoD expects to award contracts for DP3 in 2021.
+DP2 involved the continuation of the construction of HMS Dreadnought and the start of the construction of the second submarine in the class.

-Following the completion, the Dreadnought-class submarine will become the Royal Navy’s largest submarine.
+Upon completion, the Dreadnought-class submarine will become the Royal Navy’s largest submarine.
 It will have a length of 153.6m and displacement of 17,200t.
-The submarine will be installed with 42.5km-long piping, approximately 13,000 electrical items and more than 20,000 cables.
+It will be installed with 42.5km-long piping, approximately 13,000 electrical items and more than 20,000 cables.

 The submarine will be manned by 130 crew members, including three chefs and a doctor.
 A designated sickbay will allow the doctor to conduct routine check-ups and distribute medicines.